COLUMBUS, Ind.-- A man accused of shooting at a Columbus police officer is dead after a shootout with police Saturday afternoon.

 The suspect, identified by state police as 44-year-old Quentin Starke, then took off running.
 Police spent the next several hours trying to track him down.

+The name of the trooper who exchanged gunfire with Starke has not been released.
 The shooting remains under investigation by Indiana State Police.